KvGeijer/zote/README.md

-# The Zote programming language
+# The Zote Programming Language

 Zote is an imperative, dynamically typed scripting language with inspiration from functional programming.
-A target of mine is to solve [Advent of Code 2023](https://adventofcode.com/) with zote's virtual machine implementation, and the whole language is designed to be pleasant to use for that type of small problems.
-For example, it should be easy and fast to write scripts of up to a couple of hundred lines, but easy maintenance is not a priority.
+A target of mine is to solve [Advent of Code 2023](https://adventofcode.com/) with zote's virtual machine implementation, and the whole language is designed to be pleasant to use for that type of small problems. -It should be easy and pleasant to write files of up to a couple hudred lines of code, but it is not at all designed for larger projects.

-At the moment, Zote has two working interpreters, split as two binaries.
-- The `zote` binary is the more advanced virtual machine (vm) interpreter.
-It compiles the syntax tree to a custom bytecode format (see [vm/src/compiler/bytecode.rs](vm/src/compiler/bytecode.rs)), and then interprets this bytecode with a virtual machine.
-This is very similar to how languages like Python work, and is faster than the simple interpreter as things will be stored more compactly in memory.
-This is also what I use for my [2023 solutions](https://github.com/KvGeijer/advent-of-zote-2023) of [Advent of Code](https://adventofcode.com/), where I even managed to reach top 100 globally on [day 17](https://adventofcode.com/2023/day/17).
-- The `ast-zote` binary is a simpler interpreter that directly traverses the syntax tree during runtime.
-In [aoc-2022/ast-solutions](./aoc-2022/ast-solutions) there are working solutions for all advent of code problems from 2022 for this one, proving it is in a usable state.
-However, this type of an interpreter is slow, and rarely ever used in production languages.

 One of Zote's core values is that you should write your programs in the same direction as you think.
 Take this Python code:
 ``` python